-The proposed 30m high telecommunication lattice mast will allow for multiple service providers/ mobile network operators to attach and house their equipment (antennas) on the mast, decreasing the need for additional communications masts to be erected in the area.
+The proposed 25m high telecommunication tree mast will allow for multiple service providers/ mobile network operators to attach and house their equipment (antennas) on the mast, decreasing the need for additional communications masts to be erected in the area.
+The site is characterised by tall Bluegum trees and therefore the tree mast will blend in with the surrounding areas.
 The benefits of telecommunications services in modern society are potentially limitless.
 The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage.
 The activity would create a more efficient telecommunications service, considered essential to the business and private sector.
 The data capabilities provided by the proposed mast are also important in business, education and for the public, and has thus become paramount for social and economic development.